Gauravbharane/Mybalancer/README.md

 Role Name : Mybalancer
 =========

-his Ansible role configures HAProxy as a load balancer and Apache as a web server.
+This Ansible role configures HAProxy as a load balancer and Apache as a web server.
 It sets up HAProxy to distribute incoming HTTP requests to multiple backend servers and configures Apache to serve web content.

 Requirements
 ------------